kev-daniell/bluebird-alternatives/README.md

 });
 ```

-## Benefits

-- **Reduced Dependencies**: Remove Bluebird as a dependency to reduce package size

-- **Modern JavaScript**: Use native Promise features available in modern JavaScript

-- **Simplified Codebase**: Transition away from third-party Promise libraries

-- **Improved Performance**: Native Promises are well-optimized in modern JavaScript engines

 ## Testing

 The repository includes comprehensive tests comparing the behavior of Bluebird methods with their native Promise alternatives to ensure compatibility.